 Comic Books You Should Collect: The Incredible Hulk #181

-This February, Dibbs, the real time fractional marketplace for collectibles and NFT sports cards, is showcasing iconic comic book issues that you should be collecting, all in partto celebrate comic books making their way onto the platform!
-While not every book featured will end up on the Dibbs app, our list is jam-packed with the greatest stories from old and new!
+This February, Dibbs, is showcasing iconic comic book issues that you should be collecting, all in part to celebrate comic books making their way onto the platform!

 In the early 70s, Marvel Editor-in-Chief, Roy Thomas, tasked Len Wein to create a Canadian superhero.
 Marvel had recently seen a spike in Canadian readers, and Roy thought a hero from Canada would help draw in even more readers.
 It was decided to introduce this new superhero (Wolverine) in The Incredible Hulk series that Len was writing at the time, and John Romita Sr. was brought on to help with the characters design, based on a wolverine.